kailasneupane/airflow-backfill-plugin/README.md

 1. **Copy the Plugin**: Copy the `plugins/backfill_plugin` folder into the `plugins` folder of your Airflow instance.

 2. **Using Docker**: If using `docker-compose.yaml`, make sure to include the plugin path in the volumes section.
-3. **Restart Airflow**: After adding the plugin, restart both the Airflow webserver and scheduler for the changes to take effect.
+3. **Restart Airflow**: After adding the plugin, restart the Airflow webserver for the changes to take effect.

 ### Initial Setup for Testing with Docker Compose